Record Cover, Provocative Percussion, 1959

 This is a Record cover.
 It was made for (as the client) Command Records.
-We acquired it in 2009.
+It is dated 1959 and we acquired it in 2009.
 Its medium is offset lithograph on white wove paper, gate-fold cardboard, black vinyl 33 1/3 rpm record.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This is one of a set of seven album covers (1959–61) designed by Josef Albers for Command Records.
 The compositions for the series are abstract, relying on differences of scale and color to convey syncopation, rhythm, and tone.